postsharp/Metalama.Samples/examples/caching/caching-1/README.md

 [!metalama-project-buttons .]

-At first sight, caching is simple.
-Our aspect first generates the cache key.
-It then performs a cache lookup.
-If the method result is present in the cache, this cached result is returned.
-Otherwise, the method is executed and the return value is stored in the cache.

-This is illustrated in the following example, which compares the source code to the transformed code.
+On the surface, caching seems simple.
+The aspect first generates the cache key, performs a cache lookup, and returns the cached result if it exists.
+Otherwise, the method runs, and the return value gets stored in the cache.
+See below example which compares the source code, without caching logic, to the transformed code, with caching logic.

 [!metalama-compare Calculator.cs]

 ## Infrastructure code

-The aspect relies on the `ICache` interface, which just has the two methods used by the aspect.
+The aspect relies on the `ICache` interface, which has only two methods used by the aspect.

 [!metalama-file ICache.cs]

-A typical implementation of this interface would use <xref:System.Runtime.Caching.MemoryCache>.
+A typical implementation of this interface would utilize <xref:System.Runtime.Caching.MemoryCache>.

 ## Aspect code